»

 Mains connection cable and the cross-section: a crucial detail

-The conductor cross-section influences resistance, voltage drop and heating.
+The conductor cross-section affects resistance, voltage drop and heating.
 In standard applications, a smaller cross-section may be sufficient.
 If the load, runtime or cable length are more demanding, 1.5 mm² is often the more robust choice.

-In practice, the cross-section is often increased as the cable length increases – this keeps the voltage drop lower and the cable heats up less under load:
+In practice, the cross-section is often increased as the cable length increases.
+This keeps the voltage drop lower and the cable heats up less under load.

 | up to 2.0 m |